ramblingadam/magic-task-timer/README.md

 ## ![Logo](./public/favicon-32x32.png)Magic Task Timer

-**"Take control of how you spend your time be becoming aware of how you use it."** -Adam Morsa, Software Engineer
+**"Take control of how you spend your time by becoming aware of how you use it."** -Adam Morsa, Software Engineer

 **Magic Task Timer** is a timeclock for your life.